 - Departs from:

-- Meet near 104 Houghton Bay Road at 9am OR Free transport from the z station on Vivian Street.
-Alternatively meet the team on site at 9.
+- Meet near 104 Houghton Bay Road at 9am OR Free transport from the z station on Vivian Street on request

 - Departure time:

 Houghton Valley was once covered with native bush and full of bird song before it was cleared for farming.
 Once farming ceased, invasive weeds such as gorse quickly took over the steep slopes.
 Reforestation of native plants began in 1970 and is still being done today by the local community including the students of Houghton Bay School.
 Students can now learn and play in the forest surrounded by the chattering of tui and the odd screeching of the kaka.